joshbegley/nyt-latest/README.md

 `Saying that journalists in the territory, like many Gazans, are facing starvation, the groups urged Israel to allow more food in.`\
 https://nytimes.com/2025/07/27/world/middleeast/gaza-starvation-reporters-israel.html

-**Nick Bosa has always set an example, but now he's letting 49ers' young DL hear it as well**\
+**Nick Bosa has always set an example, but now he's letting 49ers' young DL hear it**\
 `The 49ers are hoping first-round pick Mykel Williams benefits from the leadership and experience Nick Bosa is bringing to camp.`\
 https://nytimes.com/athletic/6518962/2025/07/27/49ers-training-camp-nick-bosa-mykel-williams/